daniel-acga/RADSeqMicrobiome/bin/README.md

 # Scripts description

-We followed the ipyrad default pipeline modifying only the next parameters:
+We followed the ipyrad_script which corresponds to the default pipeline from the program modifying the next parameters:

 1. clustering treeshold: 0,97 and 0,95